 Nursing Excellence in Eau Claire

-As chief nursing officer in the Northwest Wisconsin region of Mayo Clinic Health System, I have the opportunity to provide leadership to more than 1,300 dedicated, skilled nurses who work throughout the region.
 We serve patients in Eau Claire in addition to Barron, Bloomer, Chetek, Chippewa Falls, Glenwood City, Menomonie, Mondovi, Osseo and Rice Lake.
-We deliver nursing across a variety of settings, including hospitals, clinics, and within homes and our communities.
+Care is delivered across a variety of settings, including hospitals, clinics, and within homes and our communities.

 Use the location field to narrow your search by entering a Mayo Clinic Health System site.